zinsmatt/starter-academic/content/home/experience.md

   description = """
   I wrote my Master thesis at SICK IVP, in collaboration with the Computer Vision Laboratory (CVL) at Linköping University.
   I have worked on:
-  * sensor fusion between a time-of-flight camera and a color camera.
+  * Sensor fusion between a time-of-flight camera and a color camera.
-  * super-resolution techniques for depth cameras.
+  * Super-resolution techniques for depth cameras.
   """

 [[experience]]